Fishing Bottom Bouncers for Walleye

 3. Reduce snags on rocky bottoms

-4. Work well with various baits and lures
+4. Bottom bouncers work well with various baits and lures

-How to set up a bottom bouncer rig
+How to set up Bottom Bouncers for Walleye

 1. Tie the bottom bouncer to your main line